-Because raw events have many fields that vary, this command is most typically useful after paring down the set of available fields with the
+Because raw events have many fields that vary, this command is most useful after you reduce the set of available fields by using the

 fields command.
-The command is also useful for manipulating the results of certain reporting commands.
+The command is also useful for manipulating the results of certain transforming commands, like

 mvcombine command creates a multivalue version of the field you specify, as well as a single value version of the field.
-The multivalue version is displayed be default.
+The multivalue version is displayed by default.

 The single value version of the field is a flat string that is separated by a space or by the delimiter that you specify with the

-By default the multvalue version of the field is displayed in the results.
-To display the single value version with the delimiters add the
+By default the multivalue version of the field is displayed in the results.
+To display the single value version with the delimiters, add the

 ...| mvcombine delim= "," host | nomv host.

-Some forms modes of investigating the search results prefer this single value representation, such as exporting to CSV in the UI, or running a command line search with
+Some modes of search result investigation prefer this single value representation, such as exporting to CSV in the UI, or running a command line search with

 splunk search "..." -output csv.
 Some commands that are not